alanng10/class-lang/Info/Article/Word/a.md

 Word "draw" has meaning that is comp video.

 Word "pos" has meaning that is position in signed int.

+Word "row" has meaning that is vertical index.

+Word "col" has meaning that is horizontal index.

+Word "for" has meaning that is frontal index;

 Word "size" has meaning that is length in dimensions.